bdscott/pc-new/guide/before-classes.md

 ---
 layout: page
-title: Before classes begin
+title: Before the first day
 category: guide
-nav_order: 3
+nav_order: 6
 ---

 ## Prepare the classroom

 Our instructors need access to a room with a projector that can be connected to a laptop.
 It should comfortably accomodate 15 students, but needn't be a computer lab.
 Each student will be issued a Google Chromebook for use in the class.

 The room will need strong wifi connectivity.
 Your IT department should be able to identify areas in the building that would be better.